frankcaron/stormpath-java-frameworkless-prefab-front-gate/README.md

 The `APICommunicator` controller is the chief shared resource for all of the other controllers.
 It is the singleton responsible for handling all of the instantiation and resource management of Stormpath SDK objects, most importantly the client.
 It also reads from the external properties file.

-The rest of the controllers are clearly demarketed:
+The rest of the controllers are clearly demarcated:

 * `LoginProcessorServlet` deals with log in and session requests
 * `RegProcessorServlet` deals with account creation
 * `EditProcessorServlet` deals with account updates
-* `ResetProcessorServlet` deals with password resets (both sending out emails and setting new passwords)
+* `ResetProcessorServlet` deals with password resets (both triggering the email and setting the new pass)

-Lastly, for security, the `AuthFilter` has been implemeted.
-This filter is used before all calls to /protected/* which require authentication.
+Lastly, for security, the `AuthFilter` has been implemeted to ensure auth for protected resources.
+This filter is used before all calls to /protected/*.

 ### Disclosure